thinkards/2020-voting/README.md

 [Ballot Tracker](https://voterportal.servis.sos.state.nm.us/WhereToVote.aspx?tab=AbsenteeTracker&AspxAutoDetectCookieSupport=1)

-**Voter Registration Deadline(s)**: In Person: Saturday before November 3, 2020 at the county clerk's office.
-October 6, 2020 otherwise, By Mail: Postmarked October 6, 2020.
+**Voter Registration Deadline(s)**: In Person: October 31, 2020, By Mail: Postmarked October 6, 2020.
 However, an application may be accepted through October 9, 2020 if the application is postmarked before the deadline, Online: October 6, 2020

 **Election Day Registration?**: N/A. New Mexico will begin same-day registration in 2021.